jaredwelch1/CapstoneI/documentation/document.md

 		To address the potential issues raised in point 2 above, NLTK offers some generalized text corpora labeled with sentiment that could be used as training data.
 These include the opinion_lexicon containing a list of positive and negative words in English, and the sentence_polarity corpus containing over 10,000 sentences tagged as positive or negative.

-		Finally, Python's NLKT and Sklearn libraries offer machine learning sentiment analysis algorithms.
+		Finally, Python's NLTK and Sklearn libraries offer machine learning sentiment analysis algorithms.
 NLTK's NaiveBayesClassifier is the most widely used.

 		Pseudocode for sentiment analysis:
 		```